merchise/xorns/README.md

 Standard modules will use "-" separator in its names (for example "xorns-startup.el").
-Building-block modules (units) will use "+" instead (for example "xorns+base.el", "").
+Building-block modules (units) will use "+" instead (for example "xorns+python.el", "").
 Sub-levels are joined with "/" (for example ">>=+base/extra-packages-to-configure").